Soft delete for blobs

 Restoring soft-deleted objects

-You can restore soft-deleted blobs by calling the Undelete Blob operation within the retention period.
+You can restore soft-deleted blobs or directories (in a hierarchical namespace) by calling the Undelete Blob operation within the retention period.
 The Undelete Blob operation restores a blob and any soft-deleted snapshots associated with it.
 Any snapshots that were deleted during the retention period are restored.

 Calling Undelete Blob on a blob that is not soft-deleted will restore any soft-deleted snapshots that are associated with the blob.
 If the blob has no snapshots and is not soft-deleted, then calling Undelete Blob has no effect.